GitHub Copilot¶

 Workaround:

-Reference skills in copilot-instructions.md:
+Reference skills in an instruction file in .github/instructions/:

 ## Available Skills